 Designing a telecentric industrial lens for parallel-light imaging is not complicated in theory, but it is another matter to achieve a certain resolution and imaging quality.
 The telecentric lens design and manufacture is indeed more difficult than a lens in the general sense.
 The reason is that the size of the optical lens of the telecentric lens is relatively large, which makes the correction of various phase differences of the edge light more difficult.

 In order to obtain a good image quality of the edge field of view, higher product design and manufacturing accuracy is required, and in many cases it is necessary for the designer to have relatively rich design experience.

 Photos Taken by Conventional Lens (left) and Telecentric Lens (right)

 How to choose the right telecentric lens design?
-First of all, the lens compatible CCD size should be equal or larger than the camera sensor size; Secondly, calculate the mag when the object size and camera sensor size are confirmed, always choose a smaller mag if no existing suitable mag so as to cover all the object area.
+First of all, the lens-compatible CCD size should be equal to or larger than the camera sensor size; Secondly, calculate the mag when the object size and camera sensor size are confirmed, always choose a smaller mag if no existing suitable mag so as to cover all the object area.
 Finally, check the WD & lens size to make sure it can fit in the whole system's design.
 Pay attention to other requirements like distortion, or DOF if necessary.